'Afraid windows will break': Typhoon Mangkhut arrives as strong winds, heavy rain lash Hong Kong

 READ: Macau shuts down casinos for first time as storm approaches

-Hong Kong residents in fishing villages such as Tai O were assisted by government officers to evacuate, to mitigage damage from flooding in low-lying areas, AP added.
+Hong Kong residents in fishing villages such as Tai O were assisted by government officers to evacuate, to mitigate damage from flooding in low-lying areas, AP added.

 Water levels in Hong Kong's famous Victoria Harbour and fishing villages could surge by up to four metres, authorities said earlier, and hundreds of residents have been evacuated to storm shelters as the observatory forecast severe flooding for low-lying areas.